 5. Sunny Side Up Egg

-You can make a quick sunny side egg up costume with a yellow maternity tank top ($15) and some white poster board ($6) that you cut out in the shape of the egg white with a hole in the middle for your belly.
+You can make a quick sunny side egg costume with a yellow maternity tank top and some white poster board or foam board that you cut out in the shape of the egg white with a hole in the middle for your belly.
+There a few ways to make the “egg white” stick onto the “yolk.”
+You can use a non-toxic, fast-drying glue, sew on snap buttons, or simply use some strong tape.

-This adorable Minion costume also starts out with a yellow maternity tank top ($15).
-You can paint the eye and mouth with an acrylic paint set ($18), use a mason jar lid ($4) tied with black elastic ($2) as the goggle, black pipe cleaners ($7) for the hair and finish with some blue suspenders ($8).
+This adorable Minion costume also starts out with a yellow maternity tank top.
+You can paint the eye and mouth with acrylic paint, or get an XL googly eye.
+Use the rim of a mason jar lid tied with black elastic to create the goggle.
+For the hair, grab some black pipe cleaners and a red ribbon.
+And finish the look off with blue suspenders.

 7. Ash Ketchum and Poké Ball

-You will catch 'em all in this Ash Ketchum/Poké Ball costume.
-Start with a white t-shirt ($5) and blue cardigan ($11).
-You can use black washable paint ($9), red washable paint ($7), and white washable paint ($6) to paint the Poké Ball on your belly.
-Top the look off with an Ash Ketchum hat ($9).
+You will catch 'em all in this Ash Ketchum and Poké Ball costume.
+Start with a white t-shirt and blue cardigan.
+Use washable paints to paint the Poké Ball on your belly.
+Top the look off with an Ash Ketchum hat.

 8. Basketball Player